Skip to main content

 • need to move to care for a relative

-• are leaving care or the armed forces
+• are leaving care or armed forces housing

-Many councils say that you must live or work in the area for a set time before you can go on the waiting list.
+You might need to live or work in the area for a time before you can go on the waiting list.

-• are in the regular armed forces or have been in the last 5 years
+• you are or were in the regular armed forces

-• are disabled, seriously injured or ill because you were in the reserve forces
+• you are disabled, seriously injured or ill because you were in the reserve forces

-But the council might let you join if you agree to deal with your rent arrears over time.
+But the council might let you join if you agree to deal with your rent arrears.

 Antisocial behaviour